Béchar

-Béchar (بشار) is the capital city of Béchar Province, Algeria.
+Béchar (ⴱⵛⵛⴰⵕ, بشار) is the capital city of Béchar Province, Algeria.
 It is also a commune, coextensive with Béchar District, of Béchar Province.
 In 2008 the city had a population of 165,627, up from 134,954 in 1998, with an annual growth rate of 2.1%.
 The commune covers an area of 5050 km2.

 Béchar thrived on the activity of the coal mines until petroleum production seized the market.

 Leatherwork and jewellery are notable products of Béchar.
 Dates, vegetables, figs, cereals and almonds are produced near Béchar.
 There are bituminous coal reserves near Béchar, but they are not exploited to their greatest potential because of transportation costs are too high relative to that from the oil and gas fields of eastern Algeria.
 The city was once the site of a French Foreign Legion post.

 The Kenadsa longwave transmitter, whose masts are the tallest structures in Algeria at 357 m, is found near Béchar.